 His paintings are highly creative and evoke a sense of shock and awe.

-His most famous painting is the one with melting clocks titled The Persistence of Memory that was completed in 1931.
+His most famous painting is the one with melting clocks titled The Persistence of Memory which was completed in 1931.

 To learn more about Salvador Dali, we recommend checking out this video by Biography:

 3. Pablo Picasso

 Pablo Picasso was also a Spanish painter who is said to have cofounded the Cubist movement in art along with the artist Braque in 1907.